-Fir nancial Aid Category Number in the class (defined in H4 above) who bor- rowed Percent of the class (defined above) who borrowed (nearest 1%) Average per- undergraduate- borrower cumula- tive principal bor- rowed, of those in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-74 48% \$14,929 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Fir nancial Aid Category Number in the class (defined in H4 above) who bor- rowed from the types of loans speci- fied in the first col- umn Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumula- tive principal bor- rowed from the types of loans specifiedin in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+48 35% \$16577 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Di- rect Student Loans and Federal Family Education Loans.
-73 47% \$14,638 c) Institutional loan programs.
+48 35% \$16812 c) Institutional loan programs.
 0 0% \$0 d) State loan programs.
 0 0% \$0 e) Private alternative loans made by a bank or lender.
-3 2% \$12,166
+1 <1% \$23,000

-Note: 1 Applies to H4-H5

-Include: 2015 graduate class: all students who started at your institution as first time students and received a bachelors degree between July 1, 2014 and June 30, 2015.
+Note: Applies to H4-H5.
+2016 undergraduate class who started at your institution as first time students and received a bachelors degree between July 1, 2015 and June 30, 2016.